 Trust is critical to creating a positive user or customer experience, particularly on digital channels.
 But it takes trust to create trust — and that’s not always easy…

 The level of trust we hold in society, in general, is always changing.
-There’s been a collapse of trust in many places — governments, the media, fake news, marketing, Brexit, etc.
+There’s been a collapse of trust in many places — governments, the media, fake news, advertising, Brexit, etc.

 Edelman has just published their 2019 Trust Barometer, and it reveals some pretty interesting data in that people’s trust has shifted most notably towards their employers.